ezrabru/POLCAM-SR/README.md

 2. MATLAB Toolboxes: Parallel Computing, Optimization, Image processing, Curve fitting, Statistics and Machine Learning
 3. Mac or Windows

-## Installation of stand-alone version
+## Installation of MATLAB plugin version

-You can install `POLCAM-SR` as a standalone application.
-[Click here](https://github.com/ezrabru/POLCAM-SR/raw/main/POLCAM-SR/POLCAM-SR/for_redistribution/MyAppInstaller_web.exe) to download the installer.
+You can install `POLCAM-SR` as a MATLAB plugin.
+[Click here](https://github.com/ezrabru/POLCAM-SR/blob/main/POLCAM-SR/POLCAM-SR.mlappinstall) to download the installer.

 ## Installation of full version